Malizma333/linerider-userscript-mods/console-scripts/README.md

 ## Platformer Controller

-Turns on relative gravity, and allows you to control the rider with the A and D keys to move left and right, relative to the sled's orientation.
+Allows you to control the rider with the A and D keys to move left and right.

 ## WASD Controller